The credit spread curve. I: Fundamental concepts, fitting, par-adjusted spread, and expected return: Introduction

 At the other end of the spectrum lies the `applied' literature, some of which is little more than a plug for commercial software implementations, e.g.~\cite{Deventer12} which does little to address the main issues.
-The `middle ground' should be occupied by articles authored by quants with a solid technical grounding and good experience of working in the markets \cite{Berd04}; these are probably the best sources for the working quantitative analyst, but even so this paper achieves, in our view, more in less space.
+The `middle ground' should be occupied by articles authored by quants with a solid technical grounding and good experience of working in the markets \cite{Berd04,Berd11}; these are probably the best sources for the working quantitative analyst, but we regard the development of this paper as covering more ground more rapidly.